SwissDataScienceCenter/renku-vnc/x11vnc/README.md

 chmod a+rX -R /usr/share/novnc
 ```

 * Make `vnc/` the default path for NoVNC's websockify.
 Note that the '/' is required.
-Using `websockify` instead of `vnc` in the c.ServerProxy.servers configuration below to avoid this modification would not be sufficient.
+Using `websockify` instead of `vnc` in the c.ServerProxy.servers configuration below to avoid this modification would not work.

 ```
 sed -i -e 's,"websockify","vnc/",g' /usr/share/novnc/vnc.html